toby-griffiths/symfony2-message-redirect-bundle/README.md

 To use your own exception on for a single request, you can set the exception class on the service by doing the following...

     $this->container->get('message_redirect')->setMessageRedirectExceptionClass( $class );
+    // Then call createRedirectWithMessage() to create the exception to throw